taskcluster/taskcluster-docs/devel/namespaces/index.md

 * `client-id:<clientId>` -
    Roles with this prefix give the scopes for client credentials.
+   In general, scopes should be assigned directly to clients, instead.

 * `hook-id:<hookGroupId>/<hookId>` -
    Roles of this form give the scopes used to create tasks on behalf of hooks.

+* `moz-tree:level:<level>`
+   Roles of this form include the basic scopes available to version-control trees at each of the three Mozilla source-code managament levels.
+   They are useful as shorthand to configure `repo:*` roles.
+   See [Mozilla Commit Access Policy](https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/) for information on levels.

 * `mozilla-group:<groupName>` -
    Roles of this form represent the scopes available to members of the given Mozilla LDAP group via the login service.

 * `mozilla-user:<userName>` -
-   Roles of this form represent the scopes available to the given Mozilla LDAP user via the login service.
+   Roles of this form represent the scopes available to the given Mozilla LDAP user (email) via the login service.

+* `mozillians-group:<groupName>` -
+   Roles of this form represent the scopes available to members of the given Mozillians group via the login service.

+* `mozillians-user:<userName>` -
+   Roles of this form represent the scopes available to the given Mozillians user via the login service.

+* `project:<project>:…`
+   Roles of this form are controlled by the corresponding project.

+* `project-member:<project>` -
+   Roles of this form represent the scopes accorded to members of the given project.
+   This role is then be assumed by the appropriate groups.
+   The scopes associated with a `project-member` role are:

+   * `auth:{crud}-client:project/<project>/*` - manage project-specific clients
+   * `auth:{crud}-role:hook-id:project-<project>/*` - manage scopes for project-specific hooks
+   * `project:<project>:*` - all project-specific scopes
+   * `queue:get-artifact:project/<project/*` - create project-specific (non-public) artifacts
+   * `hooks:modify-hook:project-<project>/*` - manage project-specific hooks
+   * `secrets:<verb>:project/<project>/*` - manage project-specific secrets
+   * `queue:route:index.project.<project>.*` - manage project routes

 * `repo:<host>/<path>:branch:<branch>`,
 * `repo:<host>/<path>:pull-request` -
    Roles of this form represent scopes available to version-control pushes and pull requests.

-* `moz-tree:level:<level>`
-   Roles of this form include the basic scopes available to version-control trees at each of the three Mozilla source-code managament levels.
-   They are useful as shorthand to configure `repo:*` roles.
-   See [Mozilla Commit Access Policy](https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/) for information on levels.

 * `worker-type:<provisionerId>/<workerType>` -
    Roles of this form represent scopes available to workers of the given type.